Stanchevdev/eCommerce-Flowers/README.md

 # eCommerse-Flowers
-It's a PHP project.
+It's a pure PHP project.
 The code is procedural.
 I made it for a client.
 He will sell flowers and othe products with it.
 Users can buy flowers, seeds, fertilizers and garden accessories.